HannnibalKing/HannibalKing/README.md

 # 👋 Hey there, I'm HannibalKing

-I'm a former Army technician with 14 years of service, including combat missions and command & control operations with Special Forces and Rangers.
+I'm a former Army technician with 14 years of service, including combat missions and command & control operations alongside Special Forces and Rangers.
 I’ve rebuilt helicopters from the ground up—avionics, electrical systems, and mission-critical communications.
 I’ve flown in enemy territory, coordinated UAV video feeds across multiple assets, and overseen infantry and artillery divisions.
 Precision and discipline aren’t just buzzwords—they’re how I operate.

 After transitioning out of the military, I dove headfirst into tech.
 I started with Lua scripting for embedded systems, built LAMP stack apps, and now specialize in full-stack development using the MERN stack (MongoDB, Express, React, Node.js).
 I’ve built media servers, Dockerized environments, and high-performance water-cooled machines from scratch.
 I’ve coded with Arduino for 3D printers, developed Android apps in Java and Rust, and integrated AI into my workflows to push my coding further.